Banuba/agora-plugin-filters-android/README.md

    >`arm64-v8a`, `armeabi-v7a` and `x86_64` => `libs/jniLibs/`
 7. Copy Agora SDK headers (`*.h` files) into `libs/agora_rtc_sdk/include`:
    >`low_level_api/include` => `libs/agora_rtc_sdk/include`
-8. Copy and Paste your banuba client token into appropriate section of `app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt` with “ ” symbols.
-For example: BANUBA_CLIENT_TOKEN = “place_your_token_here”
+8. Copy and Paste your Banuba client token into appropriate section of `app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt` with " " symbols.
+For example: BANUBA_CLIENT_TOKEN = "place_your_token_here"
 9. Visit agora.io to sign up and get token, app ID and channel ID.
-10. Copy and Paste your agora token, app ID and channel ID into appropriate section of `app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt` with “ ” symbols.
-For example: AGORA_APP_ID = “place_your_token_here”
+10. Copy and Paste your agora token, app ID and channel ID into appropriate section of `app/src/main/java/com/banuba/sdk/agorapluginexample/ClientToken.kt` with " " symbols.
+For example: AGORA_APP_ID = "place_your_token_here"
 11. Open the project in Android Studio and run the necessary target using the usual steps.

 # How to use `BanubaFiltersAgoraExtension`